martinsteel/martinsteel.github.io/_posts/2016-04-25-gatlinburg-to-hot-springs.md

 ---
 layout: post
-title: "Gatlinburg to Hot Springs"
+title: "Days 32 to 38: Gatlinburg to Hot Springs"
 tags:
 ---